-The above photos show the mushroom, as was grown by us, using the traditional method of fermentation.
+The below photos show the mushroom, as was grown by me, using the traditional method of fermentation.

 The below photos are those of mushroom grown by novice brewers.
 Growth formation of the mushroom often varies when fermenting the tea the old fashion traditional way, as does the quality and taste of the tea.
 Use of our EASY BREW METHOD lessens the variability in the quality and taste of the tea produced.

 Shown below carbonation bubbles on surface of the mushroom and discoloration due to type of tea being used.